top of page

 In progress

 Politicians increasingly use aggressive (i.e., forceful or belligerent) rhetoric to describe their countries' relationship with international organizations (IOs).
 We posit that aggressive cues promoting disengagement from IOs reduces support for these organizations among both public and elite audiences, especially among conservatives.
-We evaluate this proposition the context of the International Criminal Court (ICC), which has a mandate to help end impunity for serious international crimes like genocide.
+We evaluate this proposition in the context of the International Criminal Court (ICC), which has a mandate to help end impunity for serious international crimes like genocide.
 We conduct two survey experiments to test the effect of aggressive disengagement rhetoric on support for the ICC among policy elites and the mass public.
-To measure popular support for the ICC and the effect of aggressive rhetoric on support, we fielded a survey experiment on a diverse national sample of Americans.
-We also fielded the same experiment on a sample of policy elites, in partnership with the Teaching, Research & International Policy project at William & Mary.
-We find that aggressive disengagement rhetoric has a significant negative effect on support for the ICC (compared to non-aggressive disengagement rhetoric), though the effect manifests primarily among women.
-Surprisingly, we do not find that aggressive rhetoric has a differential effect on conservatives, compared to liberals.
+We administer the first survey experiment to a diverse national sample of Americans and the second to a sample of policy elites, in partnership with the Teaching, Research & International Policy project at William & Mary.
+While aggressive disengagement rhetoric has increased over time in the media and among some elites, this rhetoric does not appear to be worsening attitudes towards the ICC.

 bottom of page